mui/tech-challenge-react/README.md

-# ⚛️ Technical challenge @ MUI
+# React technical challenge @ MUI

 This challenge is part of the hiring process at MUI for some of the Software Engineer positions.
 The idea is to make as much progress as possible under a given time constraint (3-4 hours).

 ## Why are we doing this?

 At MUI, because we are a DevTools company, you'll make product decisions.
 You will flesh out product requirements and turn them into a technical design and implementation.
 This challenge simulates that, we will review the product decisions you make, the quality of the code, as well as how you approach diving into a complex codebase.
 We want to get a glimpse of how you will perform in the role.

 ## Context about MUI

-The short-term objective of MUI is to become the UI toolkit for React.
+MUI's objective is to become the UI toolkit for React developers.
-We are unifying the fragmented ecosystem of dependencies into a single set of simple, beautiful, consistent, and accessible React components.
+We're unifying the fragmented ecosystem of dependencies into a single set of simple, beautiful, consistent, and accessible React components.

-The long-term objective of MUI is to make building great React UIs and web applications quicker, simpler, and accessible to more people through a low-code platform.
+Our mission is, ultimately, to make building great UIs and web apps a breeze ⎯ quicker, simpler, and accessible to more people.
-It's about writing less code, e.g. https://youtu.be/GnO7D5UaDig?t=2451.
+At the end of the day, it's about [_writing less code_](https://youtu.be/GnO7D5UaDig?t=2451).

 Head to [our Handbook](https://mui-org.notion.site/Why-MUI-d8b8c142a6a44e3aa963f26edf4e03db) to learn more.